YassineBenAbdelaziz/YassineBenAbdelaziz/README.md

-### Welcome to My Coding Palace :triangular_flag_on_post:
+# 🚩 Welcome to My Coding Palace! 🏰

-## A Little about me
-I am Yassine Ben Abdelaziz, a software engineering student with a passion for developing innovative solutions.<br>
+Hey there!
+I am **Yassine Ben Abdelaziz**, a software engineering student with a passion for developing innovative solutions.

-Currently seeking part-time work opportunities to gain experience and further develop my skills.
-Open to various roles and responsibilities and eager to take on new challenges.<br>
-Feel free to invite me to open source projects.
+Currently seeking an **end of studies internship** where I can apply my skills, gain hands-on experience, and collaborate with a team of talented developers.

+If you're looking for a driven and curious software engineering intern, feel free to get in touch!

-## Skills
+## 🛠️ Skills

-<h3 align="left">Top Languages :</h3>
+### 🔧 Top Languages

 <p align="left">
   <!--
   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/c/c-original.svg" alt="c" width="40" height="40"/>